ThomasBleijendaal/RapidCMS/MMQUICKSTART.md

 });
 ```

-You must register the generatoed repository under its base class.
+You must register the generated repository under its base class.
 This opens up the possibility to introduce your
 own repository when you do not want to use the generated one.
 Furthermore, the entity validator must also be added
 to the DI container.
-Validators have their own lifetime, and can also requiest additional services via their constructor.
+Validators have their own lifetime, and can also request additional services via their constructor.

 Adding the collection to RapidCMS is easy, just call the generated extension method `AddPersonCollection()`.